peerigon/clockodo/README.md

 ## API

 We have provided methods for each of the endpoints available by the Clockodo API.
 In order to provide a seamless API to JavaScript, we renamed the request and response object keys from what you will see in the Clockodo docs by removing special characters and converting to camel casing.
-If you are interested, you can find the mappings in the [mapKeys.ts file](https://github.com/peerigon/clockodo/blob/master/src/internals/utilities/mapKeys.ts).
+If you are interested, you can find the mappings in the [mappings.ts file](https://github.com/peerigon/clockodo/blob/main/src/internals/utilities/mappings.ts).

 In general, the first argument for these functions is an object consisting of required parameters.
 The second is an "options" object for optional parameters.